 Notice to Property Owners and Occupants:

 In accordance with Georgia Law (OCGA 48-5-264.1), please be advised the Columbia County Appraisal Staff may be visiting your property.
 The purpose of the visit is to review and update property record information, which enables our office to more accurately determine fair market values and/or make other determinations as required by law.
-You are not required to be at home for the visit, a door hangar and business card will be left if the appraiser requires additional information.
+You are not required to be at home for the visit, a door hanger and business card will be left if the appraiser requires additional information.
 An interior inspection may be required with the owner’s consent.

 Submit your Appeal